It is when a person is awake but shows no signs of consciousness.

 - Provide nutrition through a feeding tube.

-- Make sure the person moves regularly so they don’t develop pressure sores.
+- Ensure the person regularly moves so they do not develop pressure sores.

 - Gently exercise your joints to prevent them from becoming strained.